-Even though Trulicity is FDA-approved for type 2 diabetes, research has shown it can be an effective tool for weight loss when used with healthy lifestyle changes.
+Clinicians prescribe Trulicity for weight loss in non-diabetics only off-label at the moment (it’s only FDA-approved to treat type 2 diabetes).
+However, research has shown it can be an effective tool for weight loss when combined with healthy lifestyle changes.

-Likewise, in a study published in 2021 in Diabetes Care, patients with type 2 diabetes with an average body mass index (BMI) of 34 who had failed the first-line diabetes drug metformin were given once-weekly Trulicity doses of 1.5 mg, 3.0 mg, or 4.5 mg for 52 weeks.
-The randomized controlled trial of 1,842 patients found that the 4.5 mg dose of Trulicity was the most effective, and those who received the 4.5 mg dose had an average weight loss of about 10 pounds after 36 weeks.
+Likewise, in a study published in 2021 in Diabetes Care, patients with type 2 diabetes with an average BMI of 34 who had failed the first-line diabetes drug metformin were given once-weekly dulaglutide (Trulicity) doses of 1.5 mg, 3.0 mg, or 4.5 mg for 52 weeks.
+The randomized controlled trial of 1,842 patients found that the 4.5 mg dose of dulaglutide was the most effective, and those who received the 4.5 mg dose had an average weight loss of about 10 pounds after 36 weeks.

 In a review of dulaglutide published in 2016 in the peer-reviewed journal Pharmacy & Therapeutics, researchers noted patients on dulaglutide lost about six pounds, which was “sustained over at least 26 weeks,” so it may take longer to achieve weight loss with dulaglutide.

 A word of caution before you move on: Sustainable weight loss takes time and patience.
 Medications can be incredibly effective at helping with weight loss when they are part of a targeted treatment plan that also includes lifestyle changes.
 Your Found provider and health coach can tailor a program specifically for your needs.

 Depending on your lifestyle, medical history, and weight history, many factors can influence whether Trulicity for weight loss is right for you.